Last Updated: January 6, 2025

 The Backward Pass is the part of the Critical Path Method that is new to most of us.

-Once the Forward Pass Calculation is complete, the schedule's end date, along with the Early Start and Early Finish dates for all tasks, will be available.
+Once the Forward Pass Calculation is complete, the schedule's end date and the Early Start and Early Finish dates for all tasks are calculated.

-In MS Project, The Early Start field is the same as the Start field, and the Early Finish field is the same as the Finish field.
+In Microsoft Project, The Early Start field is the same as the Start field, and the Early Finish field is the same as the Finish field.
+These are just redundant fields.

 Once the Backward Pass Calculation is complete, Total Slack (Float) and Free Slack can be calculated.
 Total Slack is the amount of time a task can slip without pushing out the end of the project (if the end of the project has a Timing Constraint or Deadline).
-A task of zero Total Slack means it is Critical if the default definition of Critical is used.
+A task of zero Total Slack means it is Critical if the default definition of Critical is used and zero Slack is selected in Project Options.

 Free Slack is the amount of time a task can be delayed without pushing out the start date of the immediate successor.
-A task could have zero Free Slack but have time in the Total Slack field and not be marked as Critical.
+A task could have zero Free Slack but have time in the Total Slack field and, thus, not be marked as Critical.

 Graphic 4

-Remember, in Microsoft Project, all durations and dates are in Working Time as defined by the calendars used for the project.
+Remember, in Microsoft Project, all durations and dates are in Working Time, as defined by the project calendars.

 Graphic 5